Close

 September 01, 2024 07:52 PM GMT+03:00

-Russia announced on Sunday that it will revise its nuclear doctrine due to Western actions related to the ongoing conflict in Ukraine.
+Russia announced on Sunday that it will revise its doctrine due to Western actions related to the ongoing conflict in Ukraine.

-Russian Deputy Foreign Minister Sergey Ryabkov informed state news agency TASS that the review of the country's nuclear doctrine is at an "advanced stage" and is driven by recent conflicts and "escalation strategies" employed by Western nations.
+Russian Deputy Foreign Minister Sergey Ryabkov informed state news agency TASS that the review of the country's nuclear doctrine is at an "advanced stage" and is driven by recent and "escalation strategies" employed by Western nations.

 He noted that finalizing the revised doctrine is still in progress, and specific completion dates are not yet available, given the document's critical role in national security.